pacman82/odbc-api/Readme.md

 ## Usage

 To build this library you need to link against the `odbc` library of your systems ODBC driver manager.
 It should be automatically detected by the build.
 On Windows systems it is preinstalled.
 On Linux and OS-X [unix-odbc](http://www.unixodbc.org/) must be installed.
-To create a Connections to a data source, its ODBC drivers must also be installed.
+To create a Connections to a data source, its ODBC driver must also be installed.

 Check the [guide](https://docs.rs/odbc-api/latest/odbc_api/guide/index.html) for code examples and a tour of the features.